Michael Kelso: Family

 Kelso's family is frequently referred to by other characters as being a large one, despite only one of his siblings, Casey, actually appearing on-screen throughout the show's run.
 Some episodes portray his household as loud and obnoxious, such as when he opens the door, yelling can be heard.
-From the characters' dialogue, it can be assumed he is one of six Kelso boys and also has a younger sister, which Hyde implies to be fairly unattractive.
+From the characters' dialogue, it can be assumed he is one of six Kelso boys and also has a younger sister, who Hyde implies to be fairly unattractive.
+In "That 90s Show", Kelso's son Jay mentions that he has an aunt named Lisa.
+Since his mother is an only child, it is presumed that Lisa is the name of Kelso's sister.
+In another episode of "That 90s Show", Jay mentions an "Uncle Ron", implying one of Kelso's brothers has this name.

 One grandmother, mentioned in the episode Dine and Dash, has, in Kelso's words, "honkin' whiskers."
 Despite Kelso's protests that his own mom is very beautiful, Jackie insists she too has the same whiskers then calls her "whisker face."

 Kelso's father, John Kelso, appeared in the episode Career Day, portrayed by Francis Guinan.
 John Kelso's office job as a "Senior Executive Statistical Analysis Technician" is unclear and confusing to Michael, who decides to make it up and say his dad is a farmer.